-Small Group Learning (SGL):
+Team-Based Learning (TBL):

-About 20% of the core content of this year is delivered using SGLs, distributed over different modules.
+TBL sessions are distributed over different modules.
 In each session you will be faced with a clinically orientated scenario before being asked to work in small groups in discussion under the supervision of a facilitator whose job is to encourage you to go and learn for yourself rather than to teach you new information.
 You are required to read the case scenario beforehand (which is uploaded on Moodle) and prepare answers to related questions.
-Your performance during this session will be evaluated by the facilitator according to a check list (Appendix II).
+Your performance during this session will be evaluated by the facilitator according to a check list (Appendix III).